Skip to content

 });

-const result = await agent.run("What's the weather like in Tokyo right now?");
+const result = await bot.run('What is the weather in Tokyo?');

 console.log(result.text);